America's Future 2017 to 2020

 Promises on strengthening America's national defense carry with them the potential for reorienting America's global outlook to focus primarily on America's internal priorities.

-Just as importantly, will a loyal opposition work constructively across the aisle with them to realize the progress America must achieve to fulfill the promise of America's potential for greatness?
+Just as importantly, did a loyal opposition work constructively across the aisle with them to realize the progress America must achieve to fulfill the promise of America's potential for greatness?

-The losing candidate adopted the Democrats' theme of "Stronger Together".
+The losing 2016 candidate adopted the Democrats' theme of "Stronger Together".
 America can be stronger together.
-But to become even stronger, Americans must act together.
+But to become even stronger, Americans had to act together.

-If our national leaders in both major parties work together, the years 2017, 2018, 2019, and 2020 are years that will see all of us and all our unique liberties become stronger because we tackled our challenges head-on and did it together.
+If our national leaders in both major parties had worked together, the years 2017, 2018, 2019, and 2020 were years that would have seen all of us and all our unique liberties become stronger because we tackled our challenges head-on and did it together.

 A better, more united America is also better for the world, or else the goals that Americans are truly striving for are simply not attainable by any well-intentioned people.